 Fasts are individualized and can vary in length from 3 to 7 days.
 In general, in the first 1-15 days as the body uses up glucose, hypoglycemic reactions can occur.
 The severity can vary and symptoms may range from nothing at all to feeling lightheaded or faint to mood swings, to headaches and body aches.

 After glucose stores have been exhausted and the body begins to mobilize fat, the extent of fat soluble toxins present in the body will directly correspond to the symptoms experienced.
 The majority of harmful materials are either fat or water-soluble.
 Water-soluble toxins are eliminated by the kidneys.
 The fat-soluble toxins are predominantly removed by the liver.
 The body is continuously exposed to chemicals in food as preservatives and stabilizers or as pesticides on the surface of fruits and vegetables.
-Pesticides and herbicides are generally fat soluble so they attach to the plant and do not wash off in the rain (water-soluble).
+Pesticides and herbicides are generally fat soluble so they attach to the plant and do not wash off in the rain (as water-soluble do).
 The fat-soluble toxins concentrated in the liver and cells are mobilized during the fast.
 The greater the amounts the more prolonged and severe your symptoms may be.
 Feeling ill from detoxification could last for 2 to 5 days depending upon the fast.
 The symptoms during toxin elimination are equivalent to a healing crisis.

 Imagine your blood with food molecules in it.
 As you start fasting the food molecules are consumed.
 The cells without food utilize the stored glucose and then metabolize fat for fuel, simultaneously mobilizing fat soluble toxins.
 Initially the liver and kidneys are overwhelmed by the burden placed on them (the bodies symptoms of brain fog, headaches, bloating and pain are all a reflection of this).
 Once the liver and kidneys begin to catch up, symptoms subside, energy increases, mental clarity improves and there is frequently a strong sense of well-being.
 A feeling of euphoria is often expressed from those who chose to meditate or pray during their healing journey (this is commonly the religious benefit of fasting).
 Supplements are prescribed to accelerate the detox process in order to achieve faster results.